 BHA Products for Your Skin Care Routine

 Adding beta hydroxy acid (BHA) skin care formulations to your skin care regimen can improve your skin texture by working on hyperpigmentation areas like age spots, sun spots and even melasma.
-BHA formulas are also great for a daily maintenance if you have concerns about fine lines.
+As you can imagine, BHA formulas are also great for a daily maintenance if you have concerns about fine lines.

 SkinCeuticals Blemish + Age Defense

 This unique product addresses several issues.
 It is “an advanced solution to help eliminate adult acne while addressing wrinkles, fine lines and uneven skin tone.
 A combination of 2% dioic acid with alpha and beta hydroxy acids prevent blemishes while diminishing hyperpigmentation and reducing wrinkles and fine lines.
 Additionally, this targeted treatment also inhibits excess of sebum production, unclogs pores and helps prevent skin darkening from UV exposure.”